-E-Excellent
+- E Excellent

-S - Satisfactory
+- S Satisfactory

-$N-Needs\ Improvement$
+- N-Needs Improvement

-U - Unsatisfactory
+- U-Unsatisfactory

-Skyward Family Access
+Focus

 BISD provides parents/guardians the opportunity to monitor student grades and attendance online.
-Skyward Family Access is the tool used by the district to provide parents the means to monitor their child's progress.
-User names and passwords are assigned through the office at your child's school.
+Focus is the tool used by the district to provide parents the means to monitor their child's progress.